 Are you noticing your water level isn’t going down?
 That’s a sure sign something is wrong.
 If your humidifier isn’t built into the machine, disconnect it and see if your machine works without it.
 Replacing the humidifier may be less costly than replacing the entire device.

 You will need a prescription to order a new humidifier, whether it’s covered by insurance or not.
-If you need help finding or updating any prescription, your Aeroflow Sleep Specialist can reach out to your doctor and take care of it for you!
+If you need help finding or updating any prescription, your Aeroflow Sleep Specialist can contact your doctor and take care of it!
 Call us directly at 866-616-1687.

 3. You're Still Snoring With CPAP Use